Torture (album): Background and recording

-Composition and style
+Music and lyrics

 The material on Torture has been described as a modern take on the "classic" death metal style.
 According to Webster, "Even though we record to Pro Tools with a click track, I think we’ve learned how to use it in a way where everything still sounds organic.
 I feel like we managed to capture an old school death metal vibe.
 It doesn’t sound like one of those modern metal productions where everything is overly precise."
 According to Guitar World, "Torture is chockfull of extremely challenging technical passages, while at the same time delivering the blunt brutality of a classic death metal outfit.
 It’s tight as nails yet still organically loose, and somehow, always, terrifying."
 Paul Mazurkiewicz called the album "a good mix between Kill and Evisceration [Plague]."

 Lyrically, the album has been described as "lightweight" compared to some of the band's previous releases.
+Themes explored on the album include disembowlment.